HD-Prot: A Protein Language Model for Joint Sequence-Structure Modeling with Continuous Structure Tokens: The Proposed Method: HD-Prot

-The primary motivation for introducing continuous structure tokens is to minimize information loss in protein structure representation, which could be validated by high-quality protein structure reconstruction.
-As shown in Table~\ref{tab1}, the salad tokenizer outperforms DPLM-2~\citep{wang2024dplm} and ESM3~\citep{hayes2025simulating} tokenizers on the CAMEO 2022 test set, while also significantly surpassing its VQ-version counterpart~\citep{jendrusch2025efficient}, demonstrating the advantage of avoiding quantization.
+The primary motivation for introducing continuous structure tokens is to minimize information loss in protein structure representation, as evidenced by high-quality protein structure reconstruction.
+As shown in Table~\ref{tab1}, the salad tokenizer outperforms DPLM-2~\citep{wang2024dplm}\footnote{DPLM-2.1 and DPLM-2 share the same protein structure tokenizer based on lookup-free quantization, with a vocabulary size of $2^{13} = 8192$.
+DPLM-2.1's bitwise discrete modeling provides finer-grained supervision over the 13 binary bits of each token, rather than the corresponding 8192-way index.} and ESM3~\citep{hayes2025simulating} tokenizers on the CAMEO 2022 test set, while also significantly surpassing its VQ-version counterpart~\citep{jendrusch2025efficient}, demonstrating the advantage of avoiding quantization.
 The near-perfect reconstruction capability of the salad tokenizer indicates that its resulting continuous tokens retain virtually all essential protein structure information.
 See Appendix \ref{asec:tokenizer} for more detailed analysis.